If you have any questions, please call 617-521-2848 or send us an email.

 Required Standardized Test Results

-All applicants must submit official GRE (Graduate Record Exam) scores, taken within the past five years.
-All doctoral students regardless of GPA must submit official GRE scores.
+All PhD applicants must submit official GRE (Graduate Record Exam) scores, taken within the past five years.
 There is no required minimum score.
 Copies of student score reports are not acceptable.
 The Simmons GRE code is 3761 (you must also choose either Library Science 4701 or Archival Science 4702).
 Further information about this exam can be obtained by contacting:

 GRE, Educational Testing Service